top of page

 Inside-out shirts from the laundry

-As a child, my mother used to chide me when she took my button-down shirts from the clothes washing machine.
+As a child, my mother chided me when she took my button-down shirts from the washing machine.
 “Jeffrey,” she’d say, “don’t throw your shirts in the laundry inside-out.
 It makes me have to turn them right-side-out again.
 Have respect for your mother.”

 I swore I never threw my shirts inside out into the dirty clothes hamper.

-Years later, after I began doing other people’s laundry, I noticed the same frequency of inside-out button-down shirts.
+Years later, after doing other people’s laundry, I noticed the same frequency of inside-out button-down shirts.
 These included some of my own.
-By then I was OCD enough not to commit such a heinous sin.
+By then, I was OCD enough not to commit such a heinous sin.

 Ahhhh.
 Now I understand.